lpeacock200/notes/update_ideas.md

   # all trips taking place in this location
   has_many :trips

-  # all available activites
+  # all available activities
-  has_many :activites
+  has_many :activities
 end

 class Trip